vpham317/mcb185_homework/participation.md

 	+ Didn't come to class Thursday to save you from getting sick
 	+ Total 4 points
 - Week 1
-+Attended class on Tuesday
+	+ Attended class on Tuesday
-+Attended class on Thursday
+	+ Attended class on Thursday
 - Week 2
-+Attended class on Tuesday
+	+ Attended class on Tuesday
-+Attended class on Thursday
+	+ Attended class on Thursday
-+I met Sohail on Thursday
+	+ I met Sohail on Thursday
 - Week 3
 - Week 4
 - Week 5